bbepis/XUnity.AutoTranslator/README.md

    * No limitations.
  * ezTrans XP, based on Changsinsoft's japanese-korean translator ezTrans XP.
 Does not require authentication, but does require the software and [Ehnd](https://github.com/sokcuri/ehnd) installed.
    * No limitations.
- * [Sugoi Translator](https://github.com/Vin-meido/XUnity-AutoTranslator-SugoiOfflineTranslatorEndpoint), currently requires external translator plugin.
-   * No limitations.
-Remarkable quality.
- * [ChatGPT](https://github.com/joshfreitas1984/XUnity.AutoChatGptTranslator), currently requires external translator plugin.
-   * Requires an APIKey, paid per tokens used.
  * [LingoCloudTranslate](https://untrack.link/https://fanyi.caiyunapp.com/), based on the online LingoCloud translation service.
 Translation is only supported in Chinese and two other languages: Japanese and English.
    * After registration and free certification, the first 1 million characters per month are free, and the excess will be charged at 20 yuan/million characters.The official test token is `3975l6lr5pcbvidl6jl2`, you can try it before registering.
  * CustomTranslate.
-Alternatively you can also specify any custom HTTP url that can be used as a translation endpoint (GET request).
+You can also specify any custom HTTP url that can be used as a translation endpoint (GET request).
 This must use the query parameters "from", "to" and "text" and return only a string with the result (try HTTP without SSL first, as unity-mono often has issues with SSL).
    * *NOTE: This is a developer-centric option.
 You cannot simply specify "CustomTranslate" and expect it to work with any arbitrary translation service you find online.
 See [FAQ](#frequently-asked-questions)*
    * Example Configuration:
      * Endpoint=CustomTranslate